tropotek/plg-ca/readme.md

 __Web:__ <http://www.tropotek.com/>
 __Authors:__ Michael Mifsud <http://www.tropotek.com/>

-Compentency Assessment Tool plugin.
+Competency Assessment Tool plugin.
 Send requests to clients to complete a form and assess a student, also does self assessments.

 ## Contents